ManufacturingAsCode/Laser.Welding.graph/readme.md

 # Use Case:
 Handheld laser welding is great for sheet metal and will not Warp as badly!
 But ineffective for structural steel like I-Beams or thick tubing or plate steel.

+Laser is better than MIG welding for single pass on thin metal.

+But TIG welding is still competitive with Laser due to Arc control, and deep heat penetration.